Whitney Nic James

 July 13, 2020 by Whitney Leave a Comment

-Regardless of who likes to do what, there are certain tasks we do to when it’s time to organize and clean.
+Regardless of who likes to do what, we do certain tasks when it’s time to organize and clean.
 Here are five simple tasks we do to keep an organized home:

-My grandfather ingrained this into my brain as a little girl and ever since then it’s stuck with me.
+My grandfather ingrained this into my brain as a little girl, and it’s stuck with me ever since then.
 Not only does this make the bedroom look neater and more put together, but it also helps mentally prepare me for a productive day.

 2. Clean as I Go